dtcenter/MET/met/docs/Users_Guide/mode.rst

   }
   obs = fcst;

 The **field** entries in the forecast and observation dictionaries specify the model and observation variables and level to be compared.
-See a more complete description of them in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+See a more complete description of them in :numref:`Data IO MET Configuration File Options`.
 In the above example, the forecast settings are copied into the observation dictionary using **obs = fcst;.**

-The **censor_thresh** and **censor_val** entries are used to censor the raw data as described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+The **censor_thresh** and **censor_val** entries are used to censor the raw data as described in :numref:`Data IO MET Configuration File Options`.
 Their functionality replaces the **raw_thresh** entry, which is deprecated in met-6.1.
 Prior to defining objects, it is recommended that the raw fields should be made to look similar to each other.
 For example, if the model only predicts values for a variable above some threshold, the observations should be thresholded at that same level.
 The censor thresholds can be specified using symbols.
 By default, no censor thresholding is applied.

 The **conv_radius** entry defines the radius of the circular convolution applied to smooth the raw fields.
 The radii are specified in terms of grid units.
 The default convolution radii are defined in terms of the previously defined **grid_res** entry.
 Multiple convolution radii may be specified as an array (e.g. **conv_radius = [ 5, 10, 15 ];**).